 Only, Derawan, it's not in Malaysia, but on the other side of the border, in the Indonesian part of Borneo ...
 And the journey is not very simple.
 It takes two days of travel, mixing boat + plane + road, starting from Tawau (the Malaysian city on the other side of the border).

-I have a month of freedom.
-In July, then.
-With these new projects of Asian escapades, here I am faced with terrible dilemmas. 😀
+I get a month's freedom.
+July then.
+With these new Asian getaway plans, I'm faced with terrible dilemmas. 😀

 So many dilemmas that I have not decided yet ...
 (Yes, I know, I'm sorry to have such problems.)